-PJM filed tariff revisions on January 14, 2015, intended to adapt the PJM demand response rules depending on the outcomes and timing of the outcomes on potential review of EPSA v.
-FERC and PJM's pending capacity performance proposal.
+On March 31, 2015, the FERC rejected as premature certain tariff revisions filed by PJM on January 14, 2015, which had been intended to adapt the PJM demand response rules depending on the outcomes and timing of the outcomes on potential review of EPSA v.
+FERC and PJM's pending capacity performance proposal.95

-Demand Response Activity.
+• Demand Response Activity.
 Demand response is split into two main categories; economic and emergency.
 Emergency program revenue includes both capacity and energy revenue.
 The capacity market is still the primary source of revenue to participants in PJM demand response programs.
-In 2014, capacity market revenue increased by \$194.5 million, or 44.4 percent, from \$438.2 million in 2013 to \$632.8 million in 2014.96 Emergency energy revenue increased by \$6.2 million, from \$36.7 million in 2013 to \$43.0 million in 2014.
+In the first three months of 2015, capacity market revenue increased by \$31.1 million, or 22.6 percent, from \$137.8 million in the first three months of 2014 to \$168.9 million in the first three months of 2015.
+6 Emergency energy revenue decreased by \$43.0 million, from \$43.0 million in the first three months of 2014 to zero in the first three months of 2015.
 Economic program revenue is energy revenue only.
-Economic program credits increased by \$8.6 million, from \$8.7 million in 2013 to \$17.7 million in 2014, a 103 percent increase.97 Due to the cold winter, economic DR credits increased 1,075 percent in the first three months of 2014.
-In contrast, economic DR credits decreased by 9.79 percent, from \$1.3 million in the fourth quarter of 2013 to \$1.2 million in the fourth quarter of 2014.
-Not all DR activities in the fourth quarter of 2014 have been reported to PJM at the time of this report.
+Economic program credits decreased by \$11.2 million, from \$12.7 million in the first three months of 2014 to \$1.6 million in the first three months of 2015, an 88 percent decrease.
+97 Not all DR activities in the first three months of 2015 have been reported to PJM at the time of this report.

 All demand response energy payments are uplift.
 LMP does not cover demand response energy payments.
 Emergency demand response energy costs are paid by PJM market participants in proportion to their net purchases in the real-time market.
-Economic demand response energy costs are assigned to real-time exports from the PJM Region and real-time loads in each zone for which the load-weighted average real-time LMP for the hour during which the reduction occurred is greater than the price determined under the net benefits test for that month.
+Economic demand response energy costs are assigned to real-time exports from the PJM Region and realtime loads in each zone for which the load-weighted average real-time LMP for the hour during which the reduction occurred is greater than the price determined under the net benefits test for that month.98